 The TWDB provides data and information to the Bandera County River Authority and Groundwater District in two parts.
 Part 1 is the Estimated Historical Water Use/State Water Plan dataset report, which will be provided to you separately by the TWDB Groundwater Technical Assistance Department.
 Please direct questions about the water data report to Mr. Stephen Allen at 512-463-7317 or stephen.allen@twdb.texas.gov.
-Part 2 is the required groundwater availability modeling information and this information includes
+Part 2 is the required groundwater availability modeling information which includes: